janvennemann/appc-inquirer/README.md

 ### client-side

 As noted above in the [CLI prompting](#cli-prompting) section, [inquirer.js][] is the foundation for this API.
 On the client-side, it is invoked and fed data back just like the inquirer.js API.
-To tell `interrogate` to use the socket interface rather than the default CLI interface, you'd do the following:
+To tell `appc-inquirer` to use the socket interface rather than the default CLI interface, you'd do the following:

 ```js
 // just like in the CLI case